esmero/archipelago-documentation/docs/find_and_replace_action_webform.md

 ---

-# Using Advanced Batch Find and Replace (Webform Find and Replace)
+# Using Webform Find and Replace

 Along the top of the main Home page, navigate to Tools (Repository Content Tools) and select 'Advanced Batch Find and Replace' from the drop down menu.